How to improve SEO for JavaScript-heavy Websites

 The Netflix case serves as a reminder that, despite the usefulness of React, it is not the solution to every problem.
 Which is not just the case for React, but for many other libraries.

-If your goal is to create a reliable website that performs well - long after you worked on it -, be proactive and prioritize the reduction of Javascript file sizes .
+If your goal is to create a reliable website that performs well - long after you worked on it -, be proactive and prioritise the reduction of Javascript file sizes .